NickTomlin/kino/README.md

 [Kino](https://www.wired.com/2011/11/1107wireless-remote-control/)
 ---
-A chrome extension to easily control videos from your text editor: useful for coding along to tutorials or lectures.
+A chrome extension to easily manipulate chrome pages from the comfort of your text editor or OS.

-:warning: I'm spiking this out so nothing works right now; sorry to get your hopes up :warning:
+> ⚠️  This is currently an alpha piece of software.
+Feel free to use it and abuse it but don't expect amazing things ⚠️

 Usage
 ---